 The Cells at Eastern State Penitentiary

-Each cell had its own small, private exercise yard attached, enclosed by thick, 10-foot high walls so prisoners could not communicate with each other.
-The guards synchronized exercise time so that no two prisoners next to each other would be out at the same time.
-However, the penitentiary allowed prisoners to garden and even keep pets in their exercise yards.
+Each cell had a small, private exercise yard attached.
+The yard was enclosed by thick, 10-foot high walls so prisoners could not communicate with each other.
+The guards scheduled exercise time so that no two prisoners next to each other would be out at the same time.
+In contrast, the prisoners were allowed garden and even keep pets in their exercise yards.

-Cell accommodations were surprisingly advanced for their time.
-Eastern State Penitentiary’s earliest cellblocks may actually be the first modern building in the United States.
+The cells were surprisingly advanced for their time.
+Eastern State’s earliest cell blocks may actually be the first modern building in the United States.

-The cells were centrally heated and equipped with running water, a flushable toilet, and a skylight.
+The cells had central heat and running water with a flushable toilet and even a skylight.

 This was during a time when the White House (and its current president, Andrew Jackson) had no running water and was heated with coal-burning stoves.

-A notable inmate of Eastern State Penitentiary is infamous gangster Al Capone.
+One of the most notable inmates of Eastern State is the infamous gangster Al Capone.